Labor Bulletin History

 The Board of Publishers is the governing body of the Labor Bulletin and is comprised of members from each council and one at-large member appointed by the majority vote of the board for a three-year term.
 The executive secretaries of the Sacramento Central Labor Council and the Sacramento-Sierra’s Building & Construction Trades Council also are members of the board by virtue of their elected/appointed positions.

-The Board of Publishers currently include: Bill Camp, Marty Zimmerman and Dick Mayberry (Sacramento Central Labor Council); Matt Kelly, Dennis Canevari and Gary Peifer (Building Trades Council); and Greg Larkins, at-large.
+The Board of Publishers currently include: Fabrizio Sasso, Marty Zimmerman, Dick Mayberry (Sacramento Central Labor Council); Kevin Ferreira, Karl Pineo (Building Trades Council); and Maria Moreno (at-large).

 The Labor Bulletin (ISSN 00362247) is distributed through the United States Postal Service.
 Subscriptions are available on an individual or group basis.
 An individual subscription is $20 per year.
 Group rates are available to trade union organizations, $9.60 per year/member (.80 per issue/member) for 10 or more subscriptions.
 To subscribe, e-mail the Labor Bulletin office at email@example.com or call us at (916) 646-4007.